symbol/symbol-docs/source/cli/commands.rst

 Get Aggregate bonded transactions
 =================================

-Get an array of :doc:`aggregate bonded transactions <../concepts/transaction>` for which an account is the sender or has signed the transaction.
-A transaction is said to be ``aggregate bonded`` regarding an account if it is announced, but there still are missing signatures.
+Gets an array of aggregate bonded transactions where the account is the sender or requires to cosign the transaction.

 Options